revilowaldow/BITC/Sessions/2026/02 22 - Session 61.md

 > Jolly good, grand to hear, hope to see you back soon, I've not heard of any developments on my end, I'll let palara and the

+It's Autmn, easterly wind
+Clouds are in the sky